madkins23/go-slog/README.md

 Start this before starting Gin and all of the Gin-internal logging should be redirected to the new `io.Writer` objects.
-These objects will parse the Gin-internal logging formats and use `log/slog` to do the actual logging so it will look the same.
+These objects will parse the Gin-internal logging formats and use `slog` to do the actual logging so it will look the same.